violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

     $ git add -A

-The following does almost the same, except in that it ignores files in a newly created folder:
+The following does almost the same, except in that it ignores files in a newly created directory:

     $ git add .